riscv-steel/riscv-steel/docs/source/getting-started.md

 This guide shows you how to synthesize the Hello World demo for some popular FPGAs so that you can quickly get started with RISC-V Steel SoC.

 The Hello World demo is an instance of RISC-V Steel SoC that sends a Hello World message to a host computer via UART protocol.
-The goal is to introduce you to the SoC design so that you can expand it and develop your own embedded applications.
+Its goal is to introduce you to the SoC design so that you can expand it and develop your own embedded applications.

 ## Pre-requisites